-The Galen Institute facilitates the work of the Health Policy Consensus Group, an affiliation of health policy analysts that produces recommendations and analysis on a variety of health policy issues.
+The Galen Institute at Donors facilitates the work of the Health Policy Consensus Group, an affiliation of health policy analysts that produces recommendations and analysis on a variety of health policy issues.
 Its members include experts from leading market-based think tanks, academics, and former officials with the Congress and previous administrations.
 The group meets to share findings, discuss proposals, and help guide the general direction of health policy around free-market principles.

 Members have been working together for more than 15 years on a number of projects that leverage their pooled expertise to provide unique insights into the health policy debate:

 - The New Push to Expand Government’s Role in Health Care Won’t WorkThe following is an open letter from 68 leaders participating in the Health Policy Consensus Group.
 The full list of signatories follows the letter.
 Democrats in Congress have proposed a COVID-19 relief bill that includes provisions to dramatically increase government subsidies for health care coverage for millions of people who already have insurance while further expanding government control over… Read more: The New Push to Expand Government’s Role in Health Care Won’t Work

 - Coalition Supports State Flexibility RulesThe Centers for Medicare & Medicaid Services (CMS) has taken steps to increase states’ ability to reform their individual and small group health insurance markets, and a coalition of health policy experts has provided comments supporting a proposed rule that would codify the agency’s more flexible guidance.
 Section 1332 of the Affordable Care Act permits… Read more: Coalition Supports State Flexibility Rules